 Credit for previous graduate work may be granted depending upon its relevance to the student’s program at Fordham.
-The following minimum number of credits must be completed in the Fordham Graduate School of Education: 24 for all master’s programs; 24 beyond the master’s for all professional diploma programs; 45 beyond the master’s for doctoral degree programs.
+The following minimum number of credits must be completed in the Fordham Graduate School of Education: 24 for all master’s programs; 24 beyond the master’s for all Advanced Certificate (formerly Professional Diploma) programs; 45 beyond the master’s for doctoral degree programs.
 With approval, students may take some of these credits in other schools of Fordham University.
 Exemptions from any courses will follow existing GSE procedures.

 Students who are certified school psychologists when they enter the Fordham school psychology doctoral program may be exempted from some of the practice-related coursework, but they are expected to enhance their skills by completing at least 60 graduate-level credits at Fordham.